mccoderpy/discord.py-with-message-components/docs/api/events.rst

 .. function:: on_entitlement_update(entitlement)

-    Called when a  user's subscription renews for the next billing period.
-    The :attr:`~Entitlement.ends_at` attribute will have an updated value with the new expiration date.
+   Sent when an entitlement is updated.

     .. attention::
         If a user's subscription is cancelled, you will **not** receive an :meth:`on_entitlement_delete` event.
-        Instead, you will **simply not receive an UPDATE event** with a new ends_at date **at the end of the billing period**.
+        When a user cancels, you will receive an `ENTITLEMENT_UPDATE` events with a valid :attr:`~discord.Entitlement.ends_at` value reflecting when their subscription ends

     .. versionadded:: 2.0